 Coastal Cities of Central & Northern Israel

-Tel Aviv might be the most well-known coastal city, but there’s so much to see outside of the Israel’s biggest metropolis.
+Tel Aviv is probably the most well-known coastal city, but there’s much more to see outside of the Israel’s biggest metropolitan area.

-Even just ten minutes north of Tel Aviv is a stunning Crusader’s fortress of Apollonia, perched on the edge of seaside cliffs in the modern city of Herziliya.
+Just ten minutes north of Tel Aviv there is a stunning Crusader’s fortress of Apollonia, perched on the edge of seaside cliffs in the modern city of Herzliya.
 Apollonia was one of the most important fortresses and ports during the Crusader period, around 13th Century CE.
 The remains of an ancient castle and impressive moat system are still visible today, watching over a pristine and quiet beach.

 Geopolitical Tour of Jerusalem & Samaria

 Join us on a private tour in Jerusalem and/or Samaria and see the social, economic, and political issues caused by the Israeli – Palestinian conflict affecting day to day life, religious and cultural routines of the residents of the area.

 Understand why Jerusalem is a core issue in both side's arguments but also a key factor in future solutions, despite all its complexities.